-Year II SPORTS SPECIALIZATION-IV Credits 3 Semester IV DI ORID DI ECIMEIZMITON-IV Course Code SOE PES 010427 C0143 At the end of the course, the students will be able to: 1 Learning Outcomes Demonstrate advance skills and techniques of the selected game/event.
-Prepare the coaching lesson plan and design the coaching schedule. • Exhibit performance of the particular game/event.
-General out-line of the contents of sports specialization Introduction of the game/sport and historical development with special reference to India , Orientation of the students to the play area and equipment used in the game/sport, Important tournaments held at National and International levels, Distinguished sports awards and personalities related to the Game/sport.
-Warming-up- General free hand exercises, speci specific work out using equipment.
-Fundamental skills, Lead up activities, General rules and their interpretations, Duties O of officials, officiating in class competencies and Intramurals, Marking of the play area.
+Year II SPORTS SPECIALIZATION-IV Credits 3 Semester IV Course Code SOE PES 030427 C0143 At the end of the course, the students will be able to: Learning Outcomes Demonstrate advance skills and techniques of the selected game/event.
+Prepare the coaching lesson plan and design the coaching schedule.
+Exhibit performance of the particular game/event.
+General out-line of the contents of sports specialization - Introduction of the game/sport and historical development with special reference to India, Orientation of the students to the play area and equipment used in the game/sport, Important tournaments held at National and International levels, Distinguished sports awards and personalities related to the Game/sport.
+Warming-up- General free hand exercises, specific work out using equipment.
+Fundamental skills, Lead up activities, General rules and their interpretations, Duties of officials, officiating in class competencies and Intramurals, Marking of the play area.
 Course Content Each student teacher is expected to take at least five lessons during the course of the semester.
 Each students is expected to opt for a particular game/event.
-The student teacher should develop p roficiency towards s coaching part of the particular game/events in this semester.
-The lessons will be supervised by the fac ulty members and experts who would discuss the merits and demerits of the concerned lesson and guide them for the future.
-In these lessons, the duration sho increase and all the parts of the lesson covered progressively.
-Course contents in the game of specialization should be chalked out internally considering adva considering advance level of students and suitable to their age and gender.
-The students shall be encouraged to opt for a particular g ot for a particular game/event on the availability of specialized faculty.
+The student teacher should develop proficiency towards coaching part of the particular game/events in this semester.
+The lessons will be supervised by the faculty members and experts who would discuss the merits and demerits of the concerned lesson and guide them for the future.
+In these lessons, the duration should slowly increase and all the parts of the lesson covered progressively.
+Course contents in the game of specialization should be chalked out internally considering advance level of students and suitable to their age and gender.
+The students shall be encouraged to opt for a particular game/event on the availability of specialized faculty.

-Year II CLASS ROOM TEACHING AND PRACTICAL OF THE CORE Credits 1 Semester IV THEORY SUBJECTS-IV Course Code SOE PES 010428 C0021 Learning Outcomes At the end of the course, the students will be able to: • Demonstrate the class room teaching ability to teach different top methods. pics of the core subjects using various teaching Course Content Each student teacher is expected to take at least five lessons during the supervised by the faculty members and experts who would discuss the m guide them for the future.
-In these lessons, the duration should slowly in progressively.
-The Students shall demonstrate teaching ability using various teach practical teaching of the core subjects of the semester. e course of the erits and demer ncrease and all semester.
-The lessons will be rits of the concerned lesson and the parts of the lesson covered
+Year II CLASSROOM TEACHING AND PRACTICAL OF THE CORE THEORY SUBJECTS-IV Credit 1 Semester IV Course Code SOE PES 030428 C0021 Learning Outcomes At the end of the course, the students will be able to: • Demonstrate the class room teaching ability to teach different to methods. pics of the cor e subjects using various teaching General out-line of the contents of classroom teaching and practical of the core subjects bjects Course Content Each student teacher is expected to take at least five lessons during the course of the semester.
+The lessons will supervised by the faculty members and experts who would discuss the merits and demerits of the concerned lesson a guide them for the future.
+In these lessons, the duration should slowly increase and all the parts of the lesson cover progressively.
+The Students shall demonstrate teaching ability using various teaching methods.
+These Lessons should incorpractical teaching of the core subjects of the semester. erits of the concerned lesson and I the parts of the lesson covered

-Year II DISSERTATION Credits 3 Semester IV Course Code SOE PES 010407 DCEC0303 Learning Outco mes At the end of the course, the students will be able to: Develop competency in the process of conducting remains and a candidate shall have dissertation for M.P.E.S. - IV Stand get it approved by the D.R.C.
-(Departmental Research A candidate selecting dissertation must submit his/her of the IVth Semester Examination.
-The candidate has to face the Viva-Voce conducted by external examiner. emester and must su arch Committee). dissertation not less than one week before the beginning
+Year II DISSERTATION Credits 3 Semester IV Course Code SOE PES 030407 DCEC0303 Learning Outcomes 3 At the end of the course, the students will be able to: Develop competency in the process of conducting research A candidate shall have dissertation for M.P.Ed- IV Semand get it approved by the D.R.C.
+(Departmental Research A candidate selecting dissertation must submit his/her did of the IVth Semester Examination.
+The candidate has to face the Viva-Voce conducted by External examiner. ester and must subr ch Committee). ssertation not less t han one week before the beginning